brainlife/docs/docs/apps/introduction.md

 The App should not only be able to reproduce the results of the data processing done by the developer, but it should also work on new data provided by other users.
 The code in each App should use general tools and clarity in code writing so to make the App understandable by other users.

-All Apps should ..
+All Apps should:

-1. Be hosted on gitHub.com as public repositories.
+1. Be hosted on github.com as public repositories.
 Apps can comprise any combination of MatLab, Python, or other types of code.
 2. Have a single executable file named `main` in the root directory of the git repository.
 It will be executed on selected compute resources, or submitted via sbatch/qsub and other batch scheduling programs.
 3. Read all input parameters from a `config.json` file. `config.json` is created by brainlife.io at runtime on the current working directory.
 3. Read all input data from paths specified in `config.json` (config.json contains both the input parameters; such as command line arguments as well as paths to data files; like t1.nii.gz)
 4. Write all output files in the current directory (`./`), in a structure defined as a Brainlife [`datatype`](https://brainlife.io/datatypes){target=_blank}.
-More information about [Brainlife datatypes](/docs/user/datatypes/) ter.
+More information about [Brainlife datatypes](/docs/user/datatypes/).

 !!! note
     Brainlife Apps follow a technical specification called Application for Big Computational Data analysis or [ABCD](https://github.com/brainlife/abcd-spec){target=_blank}